 10 Interesting Wallpaper Facts and Statistics

 Wallpaper has adorned walls for approximately 600 years and while trends come and go, the simple but effective wall covering continues to offer a convenient, cost-efficient, and flexible means of adding design and even intrigue to a room.
 With so much history, there are very few wallpaper trends that haven’t been done before.
-Green wallpaper is back in for 2022, for example, but this was the most popular color in Victorian times, although green Victorian wallpaper was also responsible for the deaths of citizens at the time.
+Green wallpaper is back in, for example, but this was the most popular color in Victorian times, although green Victorian wallpaper was also responsible for the deaths of citizens at the time.
 Hand-painted, flocked, and even mural wallpapers have all been done before but have seen a resurgence in recent years.

 Read on for 10 facts about wallpaper and to maybe get some inspiration for your next wall covering.

 - It Was Invented In The 15th Century

 - Les Guerres D’Independence Is The Most Expensive Wallpaper Ever Made

 - Either This Wallpaper Goes, Or I Do

 - Bubble Wrap Was Meant As Soundproof Wallpaper